m0n0x41d/m0n0x41d.github.io/_posts/2023-12-06-You-does-not-need-TDD.md

 3. Your code now has at least one user (the tests), which might help in understanding how user-friendly your interfaces are.

-4. TDD trains you to think about how your code will be tested (yes, even 100% coverage enforces that thought [lol emoji]).
+4. TDD trains you to think about how your code will be tested (yes, even 100% coverage enforces that thought).

 > Any form of TDD is better than no TDD, but no TDD is better than excessive, maximalist TDD.